 Through data, we were able to understand many key points that helped us compete and win the Constructors' World Championship and explore many interesting solutions during our development and tests.

 To meet storage demands, Ducati chose NetApp AFF technology to help consolidate a wide range of workloads and over 200 applications.
 This approach made all the data assets available in a single, unified system that enabled optimal productivity and a minimal footprint.
 Based on the success on the track, Ducati rolled out the concept of “connected bikes” to consumers worldwide, harnessing and analyzing performance data from over 15,000 motorcycles.
 And that’s just the beginning, according to Andrea Spina, Chief Information Officer, Ducati Motor Holding.
 “Within a few years, we might be able to collect data from over 100,000 bikes, accelerating knowledge transfer from the road to product development as we currently do from races to the product bike.”

-Because of NetApp High-Performance Computing and by moving data to the hybrid cloud, Ducati has reduced the time required to develop prototypes and get new motorcycles to market by 30%.
-As NetApp and Ducati continue to evolve their partnership, they will leverage Ducati’s data fabric to inspire innovation across every aspect of the global organization, including the potential for machine learning and AI opportunities.
+By using NetApp high-performance computing and moving data to the hybrid cloud, Ducati was able to significantly increase the speed of new products to market.
+As we continue to evolve the partnership, Ducati will use its data fabric to inspire innovation across every aspect of the global organization, including making machine learning and AI opportunities possible.